guardian/grid/imgops/README.md

 # Img Opts for the Grid
-Local version of the imgopts service
+Local version of the imgops service

 ## Requirements
 * [GD](http://libgd.github.io/)